How an HSA Works

 The money in your HSA account belongs to you.
 It is yours even if you change employers, change medical plans or retire.
 The funds are not forfeited in these instances as they would be with a flexible spending account (FSA).

 Using an HSA is easy!
 Contributions to your HSA are made through payroll deduction.
-If you enroll in the HSA option this year, you will receive additional contributions from Sanford to help "jumpstart" your savings account.

 Who is eligible for an HSA?